 Getting Into the Fall Mood the Baked Apples Way

-If it depended on changes in nature to get me into fall mood, I would wait in vain.
-But luckily all it takes for me is some good ol’ fall baking and the scent of cinnamon in the air.
+If it depended on changes in nature to get me into fall mood, I would unfortunately be waiting in vain.
+But luckily, all it takes for me is some good ol’ fall baking and the scent of cinnamon in the air.
 This super-simple pumpkin cake or these scrumptious caramel apple cupcakes certainly did the trick for me.

 I have to admit though, that baked apples had to grow on me.
 They used to be a Christmas tradition in my childhood, but I never liked them then.
 Same goes for the apple chips my mom made for us as healthy snacks.
-I rather had no snack.
+I would rather have no snack.

 A tip I learned from a recipe comment, is to cut a ring into the peel around the apple to let it breath during baking.
 Otherwise the peel might burst at any spot of the apple, which usually doesn’t look as appealing as one guided ring once around.

 I only made one baked apple for myself, since my husband is not a big fan and I prefer eating them fresh and hot from the oven (one at a time).
 But I adjusted the recipe for 4 baked apples.
 So we’re good.
 Enjoy your apples and let me know how they went!

 Baked Apples spiced with cinnamon, sweetened with brown sugar and filled with walnuts and chocolate chips!